sdc-china/IDA-doc/_posts/2018-10-03-administration-ssh-configuration.md

 # SSH Configuration
 ***
 For BAW server with version prior to v18.0.0.2, it needs to configure SSH key to establish the commuication between IDA and BAW server.
-So that IDA pipeline can deploy snapshot from Workflow Center to Workflow Server by wasadmin script.
+So that IDA pipeline can deploy snapshot from Workflow Center to Workflow Server by wsadmin script.

 ## Create SSH Key